seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 This serial implementation checks the residual at each step, which is an $O(M^2)$ operation, where $M$ is the number of mesh points per axis.
 We could use the analytic expression for the convergence rate to estimate the number of iterations needed.
-With $M = 201$ the iteration converges to within twice machine epsilon in 912 iterations, taking about 110 seconds.
+With $M = 201$ the iteration converges to within twice machine epsilon in 912 steps, taking about 110 seconds.
 The direct method times out on this problem size.